psychoinformatics-de/studyforrest-www/content/pages/about.rst

      grant awarded to `Halchenko
      <http://haxbylab.dartmouth.edu/ppl/yarik.html>`_ and Hanke: *DataLad:
-     Converging catalogues, warehouses, and deployment logistics into a federated 'datadistribution'*, also co-funded by BMBF (01GQ1411) and NSF (1129855).
+     Converging catalogues, warehouses, and deployment logistics into a federated 'data distribution'*, also co-funded by BMBF (01GQ1411) and NSF (1129855).

      The German federal state of Saxony-Anhalt, Project: `Center for Behavioral